Thinking of taking an Istanbul city break?

-I decided to enjoy a cup of tea sitting beside the Haggia Sophia.
-There is a small cafe, bookshop and toilets beside the main complex.
-It was nice to sit and people watch for a little while.
+Within the grounds of the Haggia Sophia. is a small cafe, bookshop and toilets beside the main complex.
+It’s a nice spot to sit and people watch for a little while.

 The Haggia Sophia is not a mosque so there is no need to wear a head covering – it is now a museum.

-I had looked at visited the Basilica Cistern as it looked pretty stunning.
 This is located very close to the Haggia Sophia on the inside of the bend in the road.
 There is a small building that is the entrance.
-However, the queues were really long so I didn’t go in after all.
+The queues to get in were extremely long so I didn’t go myself.

-After exploring the area a bit more I decided to get the tram back to Taksim but every tram from Sultanhamet was full.
 I decided to walk back to the underground Metro station.
 On the way back I passed the Grand Bazaar and although I was keen to go in I didn’t feel comfortable enough going in on my own.
 Given my experience of having men call out to me while I was walking around I didn’t feel comfortable going inside.
 It was a huge disappointment as it had been something I really wanted to do.

 The walk back to the tram station was probably about 45 minutes to an hour and it was a great way to see a bit more of local life.

-I decided to visit Dolmabahce Palace as it was close to the hotel so I could walk to it.
+The Dolmabahce Palace was close enough to Taksim Square that I decided to walk.
 Walking down to it wasn’t that easy and several men approached me on the way.
 I have no idea what they said but it was a little unnerving.

 Before going into the Palace I had breakfast at a cafe which looked right over the Bosphorus.
 It was lovely to have some toast and coffee watching the boats shuttle backwards and forwards.
 It was a lovely warm and sunny day and I finally felt like I was enjoying my visit to Istanbul.

 The cafe was located at the rear of a car park just by a roundabout.
 I had a table right by the waters edge.
 The waiter was very friendly and helpful and spoke English which was good too.
-I got a receipt and then paid at the cash desk on the way out.
+He gave me a receipt and I paid at the cash desk on the way out.